by Passages Malibu

 Answering these questions honestly is critical to getting the right help.
 What are the options for treatment?

 Outpatient treatment clinics are available in or near most metropolitan areas.
-These are staffed with professional individuals who enjoy a high success rate.
 Affordability also makes these clinics attractive to most families.
 Staff can also help with finding support groups or counseling for the addict and their family.
 Despite all this, there are some downsides to outpatient treatment.
 The addict is not completely removed from their environment and can still face pressures that contributed to their addiction.
 Privacy is another concern as the clinics are not usually behind gated fences.

 Inpatient heroin rehab is another option.
 This has the advantage of removing the addict from their environment where they can gain support and be monitored 24 hours a day.
 At the inpatient rehab, also known as residential rehab, the addict is counseled and has the chance to form networks with others in recovery.
 Many facilities emphasize overall health by including things such as nutritional health, exercise and overall holistic health.